 Finally, contributions made by more recent deserving retirees might well remain highly classified.
 In this case, if you identify the individual, the NSA Center for Cryptologic History, which has access to at least some pertinent classified material, can research the contributions made by the individual, and if warranted, submit the individual for consideration.
 Some of the more recent inductees are featured below.
 Visit the NSA website to learn about the careers of all previous inductees.

-****The submission deadline for consideration in the 2018 cycle is 30 March 2018.
-However, you can submit a nominee at any time during the year and they will be considered during the next cycle.
-Go to HoH Selection Guidelines (click on image below) to read and/or print the NSA guidelines for the HoH process.
+Although the submission deadline for 2018 was in March, you can submit a nominee at any time during the year and they will be considered during the next cycle.